google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 this lesson we will present a simple linear layout using [Micro-reflow](link) concepts.

-We have identified we need an area that describes at a high-level our product "Smiles", a form to collect information about the user.
+We have identified we need:

+*  an area that describes at a high-level our product "Smiles",
+*  a form to collect information from users who are interested in our product
 *  an in depth description and video,
 *  images of the product in action,
 *  a data table with information to back the claims up.

-Now that we know the content, it is not too hard to create the structure of the page with be pretty simple.
-We need a heading areas, 3 sections of information and a footer.
+Now that there is content, it is not too hard to create the structure of the page.
+Based on the content we know we need a heading area, 3 sections of information and a footer.

-[TODO: Information Architecture]
+[TODO: Show a rough sketch of the IA]

 {% include_code _code/addstructure.html structure %}